-Premarket: North Korea tensions push stocks to worst week since November
+Nuclear nerves wipe $1-trillion off world stocks

 NEW CUBAN CRISIS?

 South Korea’s KOSPI fell 1.8 per cent to an 11-1/2-week low, but its losses for the week are a relatively modest 3.2 per cent.
-“Pretty remarkable, perhaps even extraordinary, considering,” said fund manager BlueBay strategist Tim Ash.
+“Pretty remarkable, perhaps even extraordinary, considering,” said Tim Ash, strategist at fund manager BlueBay.

 The Korean won also continued to skid, down 0.45 per cent to 1,147.2, falling below its 200-day moving average for the first time in a month.